wowfrank/wowfrank.github.io/_posts/2023-06-04-data-structures-and-algorithms.md

             Left-Right and Right-Left Rotate:

             ![AVL Tree Left Rotation]({{site.baseurl}}/assets/img/2023-06-04/avl-tree-leftright-rotate-1.png)

             ![AVL Tree Right Rotation]({{site.baseurl}}/assets/img/2023-06-04/avl-tree-leftright-rotate-2.png)

         - B-Tree
+            B-tree is a special type of self-balancing search tree in which each node can contain more than one key and can have more than two children.
+It is also known as a height-balanced m-way tree.

         - B+ Tree
         - Red-Black Tree